-The Center for Academic Support (CAS) is the location of the central resource and referral agency for learning enrichment at USC.
-CAS staff work with USC faculty, staff and students to complement and enhance optimal use of the educational resources of the university.
+The Center for Academic Support (CAS) is the central resource and referral agency for learning enrichment at USC.
+CAS staff work with USC students, faculty and staff to complement and enhance optimal use of the educational resources of the university.
 The goals of this program are to facilitate independent learning, critical thinking, integrative understanding and responsible action.

 CAS contributes to a collaborative approach to learning in USC’s academic community.
 The staff at CAS works to meet individual student needs as they relate to learning enrichment.
 Services available include: tutoring and assistance in learning strategies and study skills.
 CAS offers weekly learning enrichment workshops in goal setting, time management, study skills and concentration and memory, writing skills, test-taking anxiety and note taking.
 Students can also schedule private workshops for small groups.
 Services are free to all USC students.
 A list of learning enrichment workshops is available in the Schedule of Classes.

 CAS is located on the third floor of the Student Union Building, Room 301, (213) 740-0776, usc.edu/cas.
 The center’s email address is email@example.com.
 The hours are 8:30 a.m. to 5 p.m., Monday through Friday.

 Disability Services and Programs (DSP) is dedicated to maintaining an environment that ensures all students with documented disabilities at USC equal access to its educational programs, activities and facilities.
 Accommodations are designed to level the playing field for students with disabilities, while maintaining the integrity and standards of each of our academic programs.